ProzorroUKR/openprocurement.api/docs/source/tendering/basic-actions/complaints-award.rst

 Reviewer can submit a post to tender owner:

-.. include:: http/complaints/award-complaint-post-reviewer-tender-owner.http
+.. http:example:: http/complaints/award-complaint-post-reviewer-tender-owner.http
    :code:

 Tender owner can submit a reply post to reviewer by setting reviewer's post `id` as `relatedPost`:

-.. include:: http/complaints/award-complaint-post-tender-owner.http
+.. http:example:: http/complaints/award-complaint-post-tender-owner.http
    :code:

 Complaint Resolution